HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="homepage-raw-vs-rendered-structured-data.png",
-  caption="Home page Raw vs Rendered Structured Data.", description="A column chart showing structured data changes based on raw versus rendered for home pages.
-On desktop pages, 47% of home pages have raw structured data while 48% have rendered structure data.
-Additionally, 2% of home pages only have structured data when a page is rendered, and on 6% of home pages the rendering changes the structured data.
-For mobile, it’s almost identical with 46%, 49%, 2% and 5%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=361913740&format=interactive", sheets_gid="144160625", sql_file="seo-stats-2024.sql"
+  caption="Home page raw vs rendered structured data.", description="A column chart showing structured data changes based on raw versus rendered for homepages.
+On desktop pages, 47% of homepages have raw structured data while 48% have rendered structure data.
+Additionally, 2% of homepages only have structured data when a page is rendered, and on 6% of homepages the rendering changes the structured data.
+For mobile, it’s almost identical with 48%, 49%, 2% and 5%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=361913740&format=interactive", sheets_gid="144160625", sql_file="seo-stats-2024.sql"